prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 #### Step 1: Create Rewarded Ad Unit
 {:.no_toc}

-Create the `RewardedAdUnit` object with parameter:
+Create the `RewardedAdUnit` object with the parameter:

-* `configID` - an ID of Stored Impression on the Prebid Server
+* `configID` - this is the ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) generated on your Prebid server.

 #### Step 2: Load the Ad
 {:.no_toc}